113ll3/Ibmclouddocscli/idt/commands.md

 #### `deploy-target`

-* Parameter optionally used to indicate the type of deployment to bypass the prompt.
+* Parameter used to indicate the type of deployment to bypass the prompt.
 * Usage `ibmcloud dev view -t|--target buildpack|container`

 #### `no-open`